Dealing With Emotions

 For it will be the best race that you ever ran.

 We all have dreams of what we want out of life.
-I remember Laverne on Laverne and Laverne saying her dream was to have a purple cashmere sweater.
+I remember Laverne on Laverne and Shirley saying her dream was to have a purple cashmere sweater.
 Well, our dream is to own land in the country and have a simple life style unencumbered by so much of what is in the world today.
+We have accomplished that dream in that we live on the outskirts of small town America in a much smaller and compact house but it has all we need: a cottage that visitors say they love because it is so serene here.

 I love to write and have written for years.
 And hopefully will continue to write for many more years.
 This blog is about our journey getting here, our life after we reached the promised land and different middle of the night ramblings, posts to inspire others to keep fighting and keep living.
 Dreams are like cooking…we might get our grandparents old recipes, but we tend to alter them to suit ourselves.
 But, dream we must…for as long as we have hope in life…we have dreams.
 And even plain ole everyday people get dreams that come true.